CM4all/beng-proxy/doc/translation.rst

   ``EXPAND_BIND_MOUNT_EXEC`` omit the ``noexec`` option.
 (There is no way to make a mount both writable and executable.)

+- ``BIND_MOUNT_FILE`` mounts a (read-only, non-executable) regular file onto an existing regular file.
+The payload is the source path (absolute within the old root) and the target path (absolute within the new root), separated by a null byte.

 - ``PIVOT_ROOT`` depends on user namespaces. ``MOUNT_PROC``,
   ``MOUNT_HOME`` and ``MOUNT_TMP_TMPFS`` depend on ``PIVOT_ROOT``,
   user namespaces and PID namespaces.